Punjab, Haryana Congress stage protest against fuel price rise | Politics

 - India

-The Punjab and Haryana units of the Congress on Thursday staged a protest here against the Bharatiya Janata Party-led central government over the constant rise in petrol, diesel, and cooking gas prices.
+The Punjab and Haryana units of the Congress staged a protest here on Thursday against the BJP-led central government over the constant rise in petrol, diesel and cooking gas prices.

 The protests were separately staged outside the party offices of the two state units here.